JabRef/blog.jabref.org/_posts/2024-12-23-JabRef6-0-alpha.md

 ### CSL Style support in LibreOffice

-A long standing wish from many users could be integrated into JabRef, the support for using CSL styles in LibreOffice.
-You can now choose between the old jstyles and the new CSL styles when inserting citations in LibreOffice.
-To learn more about this feature check out the  [GSOC blog post on CSL Libre Office integration](https://blog.jabref.org/2024/08/26/GSoC-CSL/).
+A long standing wish from many users could finally be integrated into JabRef - the support for using CSL styles via our LibreOffice integration.
+You can now choose between the old Jstyles and the new CSL styles when inserting citations into LibreOffice and generating bibliographies.
+To learn more about this feature check out the  [GSoC blog post on CSL LibreOffice integration](https://blog.jabref.org/2024/08/26/GSoC-CSL/).

 ### New Search backend and floating mode